-The objective of the M&R analysis is to observe the effect of different fiscal scenarios on the network condition, over a period of ten years.
+The objective of the M&R analysis is to observe the effect of different fiscal scenarios on the network condition, over a period of ten years, starting from 2008.
 The analysis was conducted using an unlimited budget.
 An unlimited budget allows all M&R needs to be identified along with the associated cost regardless of priority.